NANJING LESUN SCREW CO.,LTD

 As the parallel co-rotating twin screw extruder continues to dominate the plastic processing industry, its barrel structure and materials play an essential role in its performance.
 The choice of barrel type—whether it’s an open, closed, or building block design—and the material used—ranging from standard 45 steel to advanced powder metallurgy—are crucial to meeting the demands of various extrusion processes.
 Customizing these components based on specific needs ensures greater efficiency, durability, and precision in production.

-• Basic Parameters of Extruder Screw
+• The Cleaning Methods of Extruder Screw

-Basic Parameters of Extruder Screw
+The Cleaning Methods of Extruder Screw

-• Related Information of Extruder Screw
+• The Role of Heat Insulation of Extruder Barrel Screw

 top Inquiry